 Willard, who always had a profoundly refreshing response to the big questions, explained that when the Kingdom of God breaks out somewhere, miracles do indeed happen with increasing regularity, but also they become more commonplace and therefore not as astonishing.
 In other words, miracles are normative in the Kingdom of God.

 So perhaps one aspect of spiritual maturity is to fight against our jaded predispositions and our monochromatic myopia, and open the eyes of our hearts to the miracles which happen all around us.
 Like drinking a glass of clean water.
 Or feeling the warmth of the sunshine.
 Or breathing.

 My junior year at Cal Poly was pretty intense.
 This was the make or break year for our major, as we had to take several advanced classes, including the dreaded Aerothermodynamics series.
 Aerothermo was known for flunking out many aero majors, and the pressure to pass the class was intensely fierce.
 I remember a particularly vigorous study day at the library before finals.
 In an effort to clear the fog in my brain, I took a break, made a paper airplane, climbed to the top of the long stairs, and let it go.
-And as I watched it float lazily down to the main floor, I took a deep breath.
+And as I watched it float lazily—down, down, down five stories to the main floor—I took a deep breath.
 And rooted for the wind.

 At some level, it was a futile, nonsensical, symbolic gesture.
 But it was important, nonetheless.
 Because I needed to remind myself of why I was there.

 [Banner photo by Sebastián León Prado on Unsplash.
 Bottom photo by Abolfazl Ranjbar on Unsplash.]